 Fortunately, the concept of therapy is usually more anxiety-inducing for parents than for the children.
 It may help parents to learn techniques for explaining therapy for children so the child (and the parent) understands there’s nothing to worry about.

 One helpful way to explain seeing a therapist to your child is to use a concept that most children are familiar with: visiting the doctor.
 A play therapist can be explained as a ‘worries doctor’ or a ‘feelings doctor’ who wants to help the child feel better.

 Is Play Therapy Right for Your Child?

 Play therapy is a developmentally-appropriate form of psychotherapy for children aged 3 to 12.
 It’s not just for children who have experienced severe trauma: it can help children struggling with anxiety, learning disabilities, or developmental delays as well.
 The practice is a way to help children express their inner emotional lives in a way that uses the tools they have available rather than asking them to ‘talk it out.’
 What’s more the whole family can get involved, so you can all grow and heal together.

 Is your child struggling with tackling their emotions or showing behavioural problems?
 Get in touch with us to learn how play therapy could help your family find balance and grow together.
-Our Child and Adolescent Psychiatrist Dr Sangeetha Makielan provides play therapy for children under the age of 12.
+Our expert team at Dolphin Tribe including Child and Adolescent Psychiatrist Dr Sangeetha Makielan as well as our Psychologist provides play therapy for children under the age of 12.